-- the effectiveness of religious symbols in the healing process. - cross-cultural notions of the body, of pain, and healing. - the embodiment of healing powers by religious specialists. - ritual healing performances, their structures, and meanings. - the importance of sound, sonic imagery, and music to healing processes. - the relations of healing practices to cosmology, metaphysics, and sacred narratives. - the transformations of self and meaning that emerge during or from healing procedures. - Traditional healers and their socio-political contexts, e.g., state-

-- sponsored medicine and global religious processes. - Healing the relations of human communities to their environments and /or traditional territories. - Intellectual Property Rights (esp., healing and medicinal knowledge) of indigenous and traditional societies, and legal protections.
+- the effectiveness of religious symbols in the healing process. - cross-cultural notions and experiences of the body, of pain, and healing. - the embodiment of healing powers by religious specialists. - ritual healing performances, their structures, and meanings. - the healing powers of sound, sonic imagery, and music. - sacred plants and medicinal herbs. - the relations of healing practices to cosmology, metaphysics, and sacred narratives; the transformations of self and meaning that emerge during or from healing procedures. - Traditional healers and their socio-political contexts, e.g., state-sponsored medicine and global religious processes. - Healing the relations of human communities to their environments and /or traditional territories. - Intellectual Property Rights and legal protections of indigenous and traditional societies' healing and medicinal knowledge.